 Flying is a series of events requiring you to make a continuous streams of decisions.
 One decision after another and the previous one influences the next one.
-Decisions like: We're low on fuel -> where is the nearest airport -> with the correct fuel type -> and so on.
+Decisions like: We're getting low on fuel -> where is the nearest airport -> in what direction -> with the correct fuel type -> and so on.

 Basic pilot airmanship and plain common sense are one of the most important factors here and these should be emphasised upon during initial and recurrent pilot training.

-Especially when the going get tough during night flights, turbulent or bad weather and other challenges for the pilot.
+Especially when the going gets tough during night flights, turbulent or bad weather and other challenges for the pilot.

-The interrelating aviation events we encounter are between people involved (cockpit crew), the aircraft, flight environment and these all occur over time.
-We can divide them into five parts:
+The interrelating aviation events we encounter are between people involved (cockpit crew), the aircraft, flight environment and these all occur during a certain period of time.
+It is possible to divide them into five sections:

 Any decision making process is complex, but in this situation it can be broken down into six well known parts suited for our explanation: